Matra Enthusiasts Club UK

 on the door!

 Next, there are three bolts that hold the mechanism to the door - two about half way up the door panel in middle and one at the bottom, screwed up into the base of the door.
 Now undo the three nuts that hold the motor to the inner panel, remove the washers, and push the motor inwards.
 If you look carefully, near the top of the vertical slider mechanism there is a rivetted bracket holding the top to the panel.
 You can release the mechanism simply by unhooking it - no need to drill out the rivet.
 If you lower the motor, you can remove the electrical plug that is on the back of it.
 You can then bring the motor out through the lower opening, moving the mechanism to allow the movement, to a point where you can work on it.
 There are two screws that hold the main body of the motor to the worm wheel box.
 Remove these and carefully ease the motor and armature away.
 With the motor off the mechanism, you can finally remove the complete lift/lower mechanism out the the top slot where you removed the glass.
 You can now check it for damages, breakages, freedom of movement, and clean and lubricate it ready for re-installation.
 In all my experiences, it is not the mechanism that causes the motor to be slow, it is usually the motor.
-However, it will help if it in the best condition as it will ease the load on the motor.
+However, it will help if it's in the best condition as it will ease the load on the motor.

 If you had a 'brrr' noise at any time but particularly under load or when reaching the top or bottom, look carefully at the wheel box.
 The plastic housing is crimped to the metal body, and often it is no longer held tight.
 So when the mechanism is under load the housing pushes away from the metal and the wheel slips out of mesh with the 'worm' cable.
 It is this that causes the noise.
 You need to secure the plastic to the metal again.
 Now look at the motor.
 If you examine it closely you will often find the brushes are totally worn out at this age.
 Also the magnets will have lost some of their magnetism.
 However, the worst cases are where the motor has had water in it and the lower bearing has seized, or is very tight.
 It is possible to strip, clean and re-lubricate these sometimes and get them working again; but at this age and particularly if the motor had quite a bit of corrosion in it, or the bearing was seized, it is time to admit that you need a new motor.
-These motors are made by Rockwell, the same as many other manufacturers use, so you may find one on another car that can be fitted, but at this time they should still be available from HB Pieces or Simon Auto.
+These motors are made by Rockwell, the same as many other manufacturers use, so you may find one on another car that can be fitted, but at this time they should still be available from Simon Auto in Germany.
 After replacing the mechanism back in the door you can fit the new motor to the wheel housing, and then re-assemble the whole mechanism to the door.

 One final tip.
 The motor body has two holes in it to allow the water that will seep down there to drain out.
 The motor can be fitted either way up depending on installation in various mechanisms, hence the option.
 One hole will have a plastic plug in it.
 Make sure that the lowest hole is open and the upper one has the plug!
 If they are the other way around, the bottom will retain the water and the bearing will eventually seize!